isomerpages/moe-yishuntownsec/_admissions/YTSS Virtual Open Day 2024.md

 <br>Time: 4 p.m. - 5.30 p.m.
 <br>Zoom Webinar Link: <a href="https://go.gov.sg/ytssopenday2024" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/ytssopenday2024</a>
 <br>Zoom Webinar Passcode: openday24</p>
+<p>If you have any questions prior to the virtual session, you may submit
+your questions via this <a href="https://www.go.gov.sg/opendayqns2024" rel="noopener noreferrer nofollow" target="_blank">link</a>.</p>
 <p>During the session, there will be an address by our Principal.
 We will
 also invite selected YTzens to give a sharing of their school experiences and host a Question &amp; Answer segment to answer any queries you may